-This 13-hour course is open to all interested in the spiritual and psychological dimensions of exploring “hungry ghosts.”
+This 10-hour course is open to all interested in the spiritual and psychological dimensions of exploring “hungry ghosts.”
 This course focuses on interpersonal growth and inner reconciliation.
-Those who have survived narcissistic abuse, trauma bonding, and/or are working in the field of mental health are particularly welcome.
+Open to all ~ those working in the field of mental health are particularly welcome.

-Members of the Institute receive 50% off of the tuition for this course.
+Members of the Institute receive 50% off of their tuition.
 Simply enter the membership coupon code upon check out.

 What does it mean to nourish and heal one’s hungry ghosts?

 How do we integrate/reconcile the energies of self blame, self sabotage, doubt, and despair?

 As sensitive people drawn to the work of holding space for life’s threshold points, how do we navigate the hungry ghosts of those around us?